Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 }
 ```

 The function takes two arguments: `http.ResponseWriter` which its value assembles the HTTP server's response, and http.Request which is a data structure that represents the client HTTP request.
-When invoking this function by accessing "/getResource" endpoint with a `path` parameter, a new `POST` request will be sent to `RESOURCE_SERVER` which is 127.0.0.1, following the `path` value afterwards.
+When invoking this function by accessing "/getResource" endpoint with `GET` method and `path` parameter, a new `POST` request will be sent to `RESOURCE_SERVER` which is 127.0.0.1, following the `path` value afterwards.
 If we set `path` as "/test", then we will trigger the next request :

 ```
 POST http://127.0.0.1/test HTTP/1.1